 - A silicone mat

-- Modeling chocolate (chocolate or brown, green)
+- Modeling chocolate (brown or green)

 - Bubble Tea straw- These are straws that are larger than regular straws.
-You can also place it staight on a dowel.
+You can also place it straight on a dowel.
 I just found it is easier to work with and attach the leaves if you use a straw.

 - Long skewer of dowel